 Fault location

-The short circuit may be applied on the transformer primary or secondary terminals as dictated by the available voltage source, but the secondary fault is preferred since it most closely represents the system fault condition.
+The short circuit may be applied on the transformer primary or secondary terminals as dictated by the available voltage source, but the secondary fault is preferred since it is the fault condition producing the highest fault current in each windings.
 The short circuit shall be applied by means of suitable low-resistance connectors.

 In order of preference, the tests may be conducted by either of the following: